harenber/ptc-go/README.md

 modems.
 It should work with USB, serial and Bluetooth connections.
 The P4 Dragon seems to use a non-standard baudrate on the serial line, which is not supported by the underlying Go package.
-So for the time being, these new modems are unforunately **not** supported.
-If you feel you can contribute, please feel free to comment on https://github.com/harenber/ptc-go/issues/3
+So for the time being, these new modems are unfortunately **not** supported.
+If you think you can contribute, please feel free to comment on https://github.com/harenber/ptc-go/issues/3

 ## What is missing